Returning To Campus

 You can than transition to more positive thoughts about being home.
 You can answer questions about what you liked about being abroad and what you like about being home.
 Identify if there are any patterns between what you like, and see how you can integrate what you liked about being abroad into your current life.

 Brubaker (2016) also suggests developing your “Global Life Ingredients”.
 These are the things you must have in your life to make it feel global.
-These do not need to be about actually travelling.
+These do not need to be about actually traveling.
 Many people find satisfaction in cooking different foods every other week, surrounding themselves with good friends on the weekends, or engaging in language exchange with international students.
 Make sure you explain why such an activity is important to you, and keep asking why!
-The deeper the answers, the better you can process.
+The deeper the answers, the better you can process them.

 No one knows more about your journey abroad than those who took that leap with you.
 It can be less isolating to shoot a peer a quick text about the nostalgic pain, as they might be feeling the same way.

-Maybe you travelled every weekend to new sites or tried a new food every other day.
+Maybe you traveled every weekend to new sites or tried a new food every other day.
 Romanticizing your time abroad is very tempting with all the adventures you went on, and home can feel less exciting in comparison.
 Planning smaller travels to places in Iowa or the Midwest makes your United States experience seem more exciting and fosters a greater appreciation for all the places you consider home.

 If the blues you feel are unshakeable, seeking professional therapeutic intervention may be helpful.
 ISU Counseling offers free resources for ISU students and can help you develop strategies to cope with these feelings.